 ASCIA COVID-19 information

-This webpage has been developed in response to the COVID-19 infectious respiratory disease outbreak caused by SARS-CoV-2, the most recently discovered coronavirus.
-Content is regularly reviewed and was last updated on 6 July 2020.
-This webpage includes links to the following information:
+This webpage has been developed in response to the COVID-19 pandemic caused by the spread of coronavirus (SARS-CoV-2) infections.
+Content last updated 11 August 2020.

 ASCIA COVID-19 information | Information from government and other organisations | Publications | COVID-19 and Telehealth | Medical product supply updates | IUIS COVID-19 Primary Immunodeficiency Survey | COVID–19 Global Rheumatology Alliance Registry | ASCIA COVID-19 Working Party | COVID-19 Symptom Checker | COVID-19 Dashboard | Australia-COVID-19-current-situation-and-case-numbers | SBS Translations of Coronavirus Information